-The UH/CWRU Forensic Psychiatry Fellowship Program at University Hospitals Cleveland Medical Center trains psychiatrists in law and psychiatry who will devote their careers to practice, teaching and research in forensic psychiatry.
+The University Hospitals/Case Western Reserve University Forensic Psychiatry Fellowship Program trains psychiatrists in law and psychiatry who will devote their careers to practice, teaching and research in forensic psychiatry.
 The program at University Hospitals presents a firm theoretical background in legal concepts as related to the practice of psychiatry, and the practical knowledge and skills necessary to practice forensic psychiatry at the highest levels of expertise.

 The Forensic Psychiatry Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The fellowship experience will prepare fellows and make them eligible to take the examination for Added Qualifications in Forensic Psychiatry by the American Board of Psychiatry and Neurology.

 The program consists of one year of didactic study and supervised clinical experience working in the area of law and psychiatry.
 A concentration in child forensic psychiatry is available.
 Three fellowship positions are available each year.

 The program’s major strengths are teaching the pragmatic skills of:

 - Performing evaluations in criminal and civil matters, such as competence to stand trial; insanity defense; Battered Woman Syndrome and other affirmative defenses; mitigation of penalty; competence to be executed; psychiatric malpractice; civil commitment; suicide risk assessment; violence risk assessment; duty to protect; psychological damages; personal injury; and disability determination.

 - Giving effective direct testimony and strategies for dealing with cross-examination

 Life in Cleveland Has So Much to Offer